feathr-ai/feathr/docs/dev_guide/python_dev_guide.md

 - Navigate to feathr_project folder
 - Install the project by `python3 -m pip install -e .` This will install a feathr CLI for you.
 Type `feathr` in the terminal to see the instructions.

+If you get an error similar "fatal error: 'librdkafka/rdkafka.h' file not found", see the [installing librdkafka](#installing-librdkafka) section of this document.

 ## CLI Usage

 - Run `feathr` in your terminal to see the instructions.